 Radial Shockwave Therapy

-We are excited to announce the arrival of the the Swiss Dolorclast Smart20 Radial Shockwave Therapy device to the Richmond Hill, Oak Ridges, Aurora and King City community!
+We are excited to be one of the few providers of the Swiss Dolorclast Smart20 Radial Shockwave Therapy device to the Richmond Hill, Oak Ridges, Aurora and King City community!

-This technology and treatment method is a God-send for those suffering from chronic tendon injuries such as plantar fasciitis, Achilles tendinitis, patellar tendinitis, rotator cuff/shoulder tendinitis, golfer’s/tennis elbow and trochanteric bursitis.
+This technology and treatment method is especially helpful for those suffering from chronic tendon injuries such as plantar fasciitis, Achilles tendinitis, patellar tendinitis, rotator cuff/shoulder tendinitis, golfer’s/tennis elbow and trochanteric bursitis.

-An air compressor powers a special handpiece that propels a projectile forward to strike a fixed applicator.
+An air compressor powers a special handpiece that propels a very small projectile to strike inside the applicator.

-It has been clinically proven that the generated waves accelerates the healing process in the body by stimulating cellular metabolism and enhancing blood circulation to regenerate and repair damaged tissue.
+It has been clinically proven that the shockwaves speed up healing process in the body by stimulating cellular metabolism and enhancing blood circulation to regenerate and repair damaged tissue.

 I've tried Shockwave before...Do all Shockwave devices work the same?